Karlsruhe–Basel high-speed railway: Route

 Between Karlsruhe and Offenburg, the route runs closely parallel with the existing Rhine Valley Railway.
 Between Offenburg and Buggingen (south of Freiburg), it will run next to the A 5 as a new bypass of Freiburg.
 This section, which is designed to be operated at 160 km/h, is to be used in future by freight trains.
 A dense population and a reduction in the impact of freight transport were the key reasons for choosing this option.
 The existing line in this area, running from Offenburg through Freiburg to Buggingen, is to be upgraded for a running speeds of 200 to 250 km/h and will be used by all or almost all passenger trains.

 In Buggingen, south of Freiburg, the freight bypass and the Rhine Valley Railway will meet up again and run in parallel to Schliengen.
-Between Schliengen and Eimeldingen the new line runs through the Katzenberg Tunnel, which, with a length of 9.4 kilometres is the largest single structure in this section.
-The tunnel shortens the route for passenger trains, avoiding the winding route in this area.
+Between Schliengen and Eimeldingen the new line runs through the Katzenberg Tunnel, which with a length of 9.4 kilometres is the largest single structure in this section.
+The tunnel shortens the route for passenger trains, avoiding the winding route along a bank in this area.
 Later the passenger and freight tracks will run parallel to the Basel rail node.

 The line between Rastatt Süd and Offenburg can be operated at 250 km/h.
 The newly built sections between Buggingen and Basel can also be traversed at this speed.
 The planned freight bypass of Freiburg is designed for 160 km/h.
 According to the federal government, although the speeds could have been increased to 300 km/h on some disconnected sections, this would not have had significant travel time benefits.
 The projected speed of 250 km/h, as opposed to the 300 km/h achieved on recent new lines, results from planning carried out in the 1980s.
 Between Rastatt station and Rastatt-Niederbühl the line continues to be double-track.
 This is to be resolved by the construction of the Rastatt Tunnel.
 The remaining section between Offenburg and Freiburg and further south is still being planned.

 The 7 km-long Offenburg Tunnel is to be built under the city of Offenburg, which has 60,000 inhabitants.
 The German parliament approved the construction and financing of the tunnel on 28 January 2016.